Marketing Cloud, Trailhead...

 By Kris Blackmon

 Though we talk about “digital transformation” incessantly these days, the truth is that it’s been going on for a long time, and the result can be a little bit messy.
-For years, managers and business owners have known they needed to implement automated digital processes, and over time many organizations have digitized line of business operations on an ad hoc basis.
+For years, managers and business owners have known they needed to implement automated digital processes, and over time many organisations have digitised line of business operations on an ad hoc basis.
 Technology is available for every department:

 Human resource systems for expense reports, benefits administration, and timekeeping